FFW-Baudenbach/FE2_ReverseProxy/README.md

 ## How it works
 This repository builds a docker container on DockerHub (private registry):
 * Based on specific version of ```docker-nginx-certbot```
-* Added our specific nginx configuration
+* Added our specific nginx configurations (splitted in global and per domain)
   *  Reverse Proxy for FE2
   *  Routes for [FE2_Kartengenerierung](https://github.com/FFW-Baudenbach/FE2_Kartengenerierung)
      * Route to static Icons (grabbed by Google Static Maps API)